Health

 Embracing Technology-Based Solutions

-As technology gets better, new options like therapy apps come out.
-For example, the FDA-approved app Rejoyn uses a task-driven method to help rewire neural circuits that are linked to depressive symptoms.
+As technology gets better, new options like therapy apps are coming out.
+For example, the FDA-approved app Rejoyn helps rewire neural pathways that are linked to depressive symptoms through task-driven methods.

-These technologies can help and guide you between therapy meetings, but they work best with professional help and known treatments.
+You can get extra help and support from these technologies in between therapy meetings, but they work best when used with professional help and well-known treatments.

 Conclusion

-Building grit is a process, not an end goal.
-People can deal with depression better when they put in constant effort through things like mindfulness, healthy routines, supportive relationships, staying active, good nutrition, targeted therapy, and new digital tools.
+Getting more resilient is a process, not a goal.
+People can deal with depression better if they consistently do things like creating healthy routines, practicing mindfulness, building supportive relationships, staying active, putting nutrition first, going to therapy, and using new digital tools.

 Admin